-System Date: SYSDATE
+- System Date: SYSDATE

 Once you finish configuring the expressions of Informatica expression transformation.
 Click OK to close the transformation window.
-Next, Drag and drop the target definition (expression transformation) from Targets folder to the mapping designer and connect the expression transformation with the target definition.
-Please use the Autolink.. option to connect them.
+Next, Drag and drop the target definition (expression transformation) from the Targets folder to the mapping designer.
+Next, connect the expression transformation with the target definition using the Autolink.. option.

 Let us validate the mapping by going to the Mapping Menu bar and selecting the Validate option.